Skip to content

 Environmental values

 The Campaspe River below Lake Eppalock provides important habitat for several native fish species, including Murray cod, silver perch, golden perch, Murray-Darling rainbowfish and flat-headed gudgeon.
-Murray-Darling rainbowfish were presumed lost from the system during the Millennium drought, but since 2011, they have been recorded at many sites on the Campaspe River and are now abundant below Elmore.
+Murray-Darling rainbowfish were presumed lost from the system during the Millennium Drought, but since 2011, they have been recorded at many sites on the Campaspe River and are now abundant below Elmore.
 Environmental flows help native fish migrate and disperse throughout the Campaspe system.

 Platypus, rakali (water rats), turtles and frogs are also present along the length of the Campaspe River.
 The streamside vegetation zone is narrow and dominated by large, mature river red gum trees that support wildlife (such as the swift parrot and squirrel glider).